hina0830g/portfolio/README.md

 - 💬 Ask me about any of my past work listed on the projects section on this page
 - 📫 Reach me out at **hina0830g@gmail.com**
 - 😄 Pronouns: she/her
-- 🎷 Fun fact: I have a Minor in Music & I play Roland Aerophone using my Alto Saxophone skills✨!
+- 🎷 Fun fact: I have a Minor in Music and I play Roland Aerophone & Alto Saxophone✨!

  Latest publication: [Goto et al. 2023 🆕](https://iopscience.iop.org/article/10.3847/1538-3881/acf4f4) <br>